AbdallahZein12/UniBrain/README.md

 This mechanism is intentionally lightweight and designed to be replaced or expanded (e.g., per-user invites, allowlists, or SSO) in later phases.

 ---

+## 🤝 Status

+UniBrain is an **exploratory prototype**.

+It is not production software and does not integrate with live student systems.
+Any real deployment would require coordination with:

+- University IT
+- Registrar
+- Academic Affairs
+- Compliance and FERPA stakeholders

+---